ieee-vgtc/ieeevis.org/content/info/call-participation/accessible-pdf.md

 We wrote these instructions for Adobe Acrobat Pro 2023.006.20380.

-1. **Add document tags.** The PDF file must be "tagged" with metadata about the document structure and text.
+1. **Tag the PDF.** The PDF file must be "tagged" with metadata about the document structure and text.
 You can check to see if your document is tagged by using the accessibility check function: select `All Tools` > `Prepare for Accessibility`, then click `Accessibility Check`.
 If the document is not tagged, you will see "Tagged PDF - Failed" under `Document`.
     1. To add tags to the document, select `Autotag Document`.
 Many tags will not be correct so you need to manually check and correct all pages.
 To quickly inspect the tags, switch to the `Order` side panel.
     2. Correct heading tags by opening the `Reading Order` tool.
 Then draw a box around the first heading and click the button for the correct heading level (start with H2).
 Repeat for all headings.
     3. To correct figure captions, open the `Accessibility Tags` side panel.
 Then find the the first figure caption (which should be a `<P>`), right click, `Properties...` > `Type` > `Caption`.
 Repeat for all figure captions.